Tejas1620/LandingPage-03/README.md

 - `index.html`: This is the main HTML file for the landing page.
 Customize it to match the structure and content of your landing page.

-- `styles/style.css`: This is the main CSS file where you will define the styles for your landing page.
+- `style.css`: This is the main CSS file where you will define the styles for your landing page.
 You can create additional CSS files for specific sections or components if needed.

 - `imgs/`: Store your images in this directory.
 Make sure to optimize images for web use to ensure fast page loading.